team-BOSS-JL/What-to-Watch/README.md

                                                   What to Watch

   This project is a web app that allows users to browse a collection of movies and search for a specific movie.
 The data is retrieved from The Movie Database API.

 Table of Contents

-    Features
+  • Features
-    Technologies
+  • Technologies
-    Installation
+  • Installation
-    Usage
+  • Usage
-    Contributing
+  • Contributing
-    License

-Features
+ ► Features

    1. Browse a collection of movies
    2. Search for a specific movie by name
    3. Filter movies by popularity, top rated, and upcoming
    4. Select a genre to see a list of movies in that genre

-Technologies
+► Technologies

 This project was created with:

-   -JavaScript
-   -HTML
-   -CSS
+  ► JavaScript
+  ► HTML
+  ► CSS

-Installation
+► Installation

 To run this project locally, follow these steps:

  1. Create a folder where you would like the repository to be cloned in by running the following command:

-    -mkdir << NAME YOUR FOLDER >>
+    → mkdir << NAME YOUR FOLDER >>

  2. Navigate into the project directory by running the following command:

-    -cd << NAME OF THE FOLDER YOU JUST CREATED >>
+    → cd << NAME OF THE FOLDER YOU JUST CREATED >>

  3. Clone this repository by running the following command:

-    -git clone << THE REPOSITORY URL >>
+    → git clone << THE REPOSITORY URL >>

  4. Open the folder into your editor (vsCode) by running the following command:

-    -code .
+    → code .

-Usage
+► Usage

    1. Open the index.html file in your web browser.
    2. Use the search bar to search for a movie by name.